Samlewis99/EMSC4033--Project/Project/Project Report.md

 1. The first test is to see whether the user has installed all the correct dependencies onto their machine.
 2. The second test is to see whether their data has been correctly changed to a pandas dataframe
-3. The third test is to see whether they created a random forest classifeier model.
+3. The third test is to see whether they created a random forest classifier model.
 4. The fourth test is to see if their model has achieved a similar accuracy to what is expected if the correct parameters have been used.
-5. The fifth test is to see that the use has only float/or numerical values in their dataframe after one hot encoding
+5. The fifth test is to see that the user has only float/or numerical values in their dataframe after one hot encoding

 ## Limitations